June 28th, 2014

 When does the festival start?

 Ramadan begins with the sighting of the new moon.
 Because it is calculated according to a lunar rather than a fixed calendar, its precise dates change from year to year, and it can begin at different times in different parts of the world.
-According to the Islamic Society of North America, Ramadan started this year on July 9 and ends on August 8.
+According to the Fiqh Council of North America, Ramadan started this year on June 28 and will end July 28.